Within this Universe, we’re merely a drop in the cosmic ocean.

 biggest supergiant stars have diameters exceeding billions of kilometers.

 This illustration shows some of the largest stars in the Universe, along with the orbits of Saturn (brown ellipse) and Neptune (blue ellipse) for comparison.
 The stars, from left to right, are the largest blue hypergiant, yellow hypergiant, orange hypergiant, and then the largest two stars of all: the red hypergiants UY Scuti and Stephenson 2-18.
-The largest stars are approximately 2,000 times the diameter of our Sun.
+The largest stars are approximately 2,000 times the diameter of our Sun, but the temperatures at the surfaces of these stars range from only a few thousand K all the way up to Wolf-Rayet stars, with temperatures of ~200,000 K.

 They’re comparable in size to the most supermassive black hole event horizons.

 This diagram shows the relative sizes of the event horizons of the two supermassive black holes orbiting one another in the OJ 287 system.
 The larger one, of ~18 billion solar masses, is 12 times the size of Neptune’s orbit; the smaller, of 150 million solar masses, is about the size of the asteroid Ceres’s orbit around the Sun.
-There are precious few galaxies, all much smaller than our own, that have a supermassive black hole of “only” ~4 million solar masses.
+The heaviest known black hole is only a few times more massive (and hence, a few times larger in radius) than OJ 287’s primary.

 ( Credit: NASA/JPL-Caltech/R. Hurt (IPAC))